 In Alabama, the GED test can be taken online or at a GED test center.
 Students who score in the “green” zone on the GED Ready test qualify for taking the four GED subtests online.

-Alabama is using the GED test for its high school equivalency testing program.
-The HSE test offers persons that didn’t complete their high school education the opportunity to earn an equivalent degree.
+Alabama is using the GED test for its high school equivalency (HSE) testing program.
+The HSE test offers persons who didn’t complete their high school education the opportunity to earn an equivalent degree.

-The Alabama GED test is $120 for the entire battery of four sub-exams ($30 per section) when taken at a test center.
-Online testing is $36 per subtest.
+The Alabama GED test is $144 for the entire battery of four sub-exams ($36 per section) when taken at a test center.
+Online testing is also $36 per subtest.

 The GED subtests may be taken separately; you don’t have to sit for the entire battery in one take.

-You can check your test results right after you took the exam.
+You can check your test results right after you take the exam.

 There is no waiting period for the first two retakes.
 If you need to take that subtest for the third time, you’ll need to wait 60 days before you can retake that subject test again.
 You can take each subject test as many times as you like in a year.